-I’m pretty sure it’s the grown-up version of ketchup.
-And though there will always be a special place in my heart for the tomato-based condiment, I’ve been replacing ketchup with sriracha in pretty much everything these days.
-You probably are too, since I’m pretty sure everyone in the world is obsessed with it (aside from my blogging software, which keeps trying to autocorrect it to “smirch”).
-It’s the perfect level of heat, but heat with flavor.
-I’m pretty sure there may also be some sort of crack or other addictive substance in sriracha, but I’m willing to overlook it just to get my fix.
+I'm pretty sure sriracha is the grown-up version of ketchup.
+And though there will always be a special place in my heart for the tomato-based condiment, I've been replacing ketchup with sriracha in pretty much everything these days.
+You probably are too, since I'm pretty sure everyone in the world is obsessed with it (aside from my blogging software, which keeps trying to autocorrect it to "smirch").
+It's the perfect level of heat, but heat with flavor.
+I wouldn't be surprised if there was also be some sort of crack or other addictive substance in sriracha, but I'm willing to overlook it just to get my fix.

-I’m absolutely obsessed with these quinoa cakes and they are so delicious that I’m actually recommending them to you as a Super Bowl food.
+I'm absolutely obsessed with these quinoa cakes and they are so delicious that I'm actually recommending them to you as a Super Bowl food.
 Seriously.
-Alongside all your chips, dip, and chicken wings, serve up a platter of Sriracha Quinoa Cakes and I pretty much guarantee your guests will gobble them up.
-You know I’m the last person to tell you not to eat cookies and doughnuts all day long, but these are making me look at healthy eating in a whole new light.
-And they’re giving me a reason to get absolutely giddy about lunchtime.
+Alongside all your chips, dip, and chicken wings, serve up a platter of sriracha quinoa cakes and I pretty much guarantee your guests will gobble them up.
+You know I'm the last person to tell you not to eat cookies and donuts all day long, but these are making me look at healthy eating in a whole new light.
+And they're giving me a reason to get absolutely giddy about lunchtime.
 Sriracha.
 Quinoa.
 You guys should totally get married.
 Consider this your official ceremony.

 - 2 cloves minced garlic